ACCESS-NRI/CMIP7-Input/CMIP7/esm1p6/spinup/atmosphere/land/generate_restart_from_vegetation_distribution/README.md

 The configuration file contains is a YAML file which contains:

 * ```vegetation_map```: A dictionary of lists which designates which PFTs can be used as sources for new PFTs.
 In the above example, where PFTs 6, 7 and 9 were valid sources for PFT 10 on the new distribution, then it would read ```vegetation_map: 10: [6, 7, 9]```.
+Note this uses 1-based indexing.
 All PFTs not specified only have the equivalent PFT as a source i.e. PFT 1 on the old distribution is the only source for PFT 1 on the new distribution, PFT 2 for PFT 2 and so on.
 The provided configuration file demonstrates this example.
 * ```search_radius```: Cell "radius" to search in during the second search stage.
 For example, if ```search_radius: 2```, then it will search within a 5x5 box around the given point for valid tiles.
 Defaults to 2.
 * ```latitude_band```: Cell band to search in during the third search stage.
 For example, if ```latitude_band: 8```, then it will search within a latitude band of 19 cells for valid tiles.
 Defaults to 8.
 * ```minimum_tiles```: Minimum number of valid tiles found in a search to be considered "successful".
 For example, if ```minimum_tiles: 3```, and the second search (nearby box) only found 2 valid tiles, that search would be considered unsuccessful and the process would move onto the third search stage (latitude band).
 Defaults to 1.